Follow the steps in our Implementation Guide to help you get up and running with Litmos.

 Graduate from LitmosUniversity™

-Sign up to LitmosUniversity™ and complete all courses.
+Sign up to LitmosUniversity™ and work through the available courses.

 Attend our free Live Training sessions